zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 Build Targets
 --------------

 First, cd to $OSI_DIR.
-There are three essential build targets:
+There are three essential build targets.
+You normally will use the first option:

-* make: this target will build all essential features (This is the primary one)
+* make: This (primary) target will build all essential features
 * packstack: This target will only build the Packstack setup
 * neutron: This target builds only the network part of neutron